shortcutmedia/shortcut-android-sdk/README.md

 ```

+### What's next?

+Use the [Shortcut Manager](http://manager.shortcutmedia.com) to create a short-url and set up a deep link to your app specified.

 ## Add deep linking support to your App

 Android already has support for deep links baked in.
-The Shortcut Deep Linking SDK extends the basic built-in functionality with deferred deep links, statistics of App interactions through deep links and short url generation (suited for sharing).
+The Shortcut Deep Linking SDK extends the basic built-in functionality with deferred deep links, statistics of app interactions through deep links and short-url generation (suited for sharing).

-To support deep links in your App add an intent filter to the `Activity` which you want to get opened when a short link is clicked.
+In order to support deep links in your App add an intent filter to the `Activity` which you want to get opened when a short link is clicked.
 This is the entry point of your App.
 For details check out the [Android documentation](https://developers.google.com/app-indexing/android/app).
 The example below demonstrates how you would configure deep link support for the launcher activity in your App's `Manifest.xml`:

 ```XML
  <activity